lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 To toggle showing the menubar check/uncheck the :guilabel:`Show the menubar` checkbox.
 The checkbox :guilabel:`Hide tab bar with only one tab` hides the tab bar when you only have one tab.
 The checkbox :guilabel:`Limit tab width` limits how wide a tab would be how be and the filed next to it is how wide to limit the width of tabs.The :guilabel:`Show a border around the current terminal` shows a border around the terminal.
 The checkbox :guilabel:`Show terminal size on resize` toggles showing the terminal size on resizing the window.
 To have support for languages with both right to left and left to right text check the :guilabel:`Enable bi-directional text support`.

 The field :guilabel:`Application transparency` gives you the percent transparent for the full application transparency.
-The feild :guilabel:`Terminal transparency` is how transparent to make the terminal.
+The field :guilabel:`Terminal transparency` is how transparent to make the terminal.
 Note you will need to enable the compton compositor for this function properly.
 To select a background image for your terminal press the :guilabel:`Select` button next to :guilabel:`Background image:`.
-The field :guilabel:`Start with preset` lets you choose how many terminal splits to have when you start up qterminal.To have a margin on the left side of the terminal set the :guilabel:`Terminal margin` will show the marginal in the terminal in pixels.
+The field :guilabel:`Start with preset` lets you choose how many terminal splits to have when you start up QTerminal.To have a margin on the left side of the terminal set the :guilabel:`Terminal margin` will show the marginal in the terminal in pixels.

-To apply these changes to see how they appear on qterminal press the :guilabel:`Apply` button.
+To apply these changes to see how they appear on QTerminal press the :guilabel:`Apply` button.
 If you like your new customized terminal layout press the :guilabel:`OK` button or if you wish to cancel your changes press the :guilabel:`Cancel` button.

 The :guilabel:`Behavior` tab changes history, pasting, and different kinds of emulation.
 The button for :guilabel:`Unlimited history` will save an unlimited amount of history.
 The :guilabel:`History size (in lines)` lets you save only that many lines of history.
 The checkbox for :guilabel:`Confirm multiline paste` brings up a confirmation for pasting multiple lines.
 The checkbox :guilabel:`Trim trailing newlines in pasted text` removes excess newlines in pasting text from the end of what you paste.
 The :guilabel:`Ask for confirmation when closing` pops up a confirmation dialog when you close qterminal.
 The checkbox :guilabel:`Save position when closing` saves the position when closing qterminal.
 The :guilabel:`Open new terminals in current working directory` checkbox open new terminals in the last working directory you were on.